 A cost-share is available for properties with 1-4 dwelling units if they choose to use the city contractor to do the work.
 Currently, owners pay only $1,754.00.
 The city pays the rest.
 The owner can pay their $1,754.00 share as a special assessment over 10 years.

-Pleaser be aware that sources of lead may be present in internal plumbing.
+Sources of lead may be present in internal plumbing.
 Property owners may want to hire a licensed plumber to replace that plumbing.

 We provide instructions for flushing plumbing and a voucher for a filter pitcher and replacement cartridges to the customer(s) at a property.
 The filter is to be used for drinking and cooking water during and up to 30 days after the project is completed in the following construction projects in which a lead service line will not be replaced: